tapiaw38/ai-assistant-package/README.md

   autoOpen: false, // If true, the chat will open automatically
   // Experimental: Enable image search in responses (may slow down replies)
   searchImages: false, // If true, the assistant will try to include images in the response.
 This is experimental and may make responses slower,
+  // Enable audio responses (replaces text with audio player)
+  audioAnswers: false, // If true, assistant responses will be played as audio with a WhatsApp-style play button
   // Specific button options
   buttonOptions: {
     backgroundColor: "#4a90e2",